-- Section 4.A.1: School Community: The parties agree that the community To be served by the School is described in the School's Application (Appendix 1).
-However, in no event shall any eligible student, as defined by Section 1002.33(10), Florida Statutes, be denied enrollment unless the School has attained its maximum school enrollment capacity. - Section 4.B: Grades Served: The School shall enroll students in those grades specified in its Approved Application (Appendix 1).
-A state designated high-performing charter school may expand grade levels as outlined in Section 1002.331 Florida Statutes. - Section 4.C: Class Size: To the extent that such provisions and laws are legally applicable to charter schools, the School shall comply with the requirements pertaining to what is commonly referred to as the "Class Size Amendment," which is presently codified at Section 1, Article IX of the Florida Constitution and at Section 1003.03, Florida Statutes, together with other related and applicable statutes and administrative regulations issued by the FLDOE, as amended from time to time.
-Noncompliance with this provision shall constitute good cause for the immediate termination of this Charter, unless promptly remedied in accordance with Section 14 F of this agreement, and the School shall immediately indemnify the Sponsor for any penalties imposed upon the Sponsor as a result of the School's noncompliance with this provision. - Section 4.D: Annual Projected Enrollment: The School shall provide to the Sponsor its projected FTE enrollment for the next school year by no later than March 31st of the current school year during the term of this Charter. - Section 4.E.
-Annual Capacity Determination: Any change in the School's approved maximum school enrollment capacity, exclusive of high performing charter school's changes to enrollment, must be achieved through the amendment of this Charter.
+Section 4.A.1: School Community: The parties agree that the community to be served by the School is described in the School's Application (Appendix 1).
+However, in no event shall any eligible student, as defined by Section 1002.33(10), Florida Statutes, be denied enrollment unless the School has attained its maximum school enrollment capacity.

+Section 4.B: Grades Served: The School shall enroll students in those grades specified in its Approved Application (Appendix 1).
+A state designated high-performing charter school may expand grade levels as outlined in Section 1002.331, Florida Statutes.

+Section 4.C: Class Size: To the extent that such provisions and laws are legally applicable to charter schools, the School shall comply with the requirements pertaining to what is commonly referred to as the "Class Size Amendment," which is presently codified at Section 1, Article IX of the Florida Constitution and at Section 1003.03, Florida Statutes, together with other related and applicable statutes and administrative regulations issued by the FLDOE, as amended from time to time.
+The School's material noncompliance with Section 1, Article IX of the Florida Constitution or Section 1003.03, Florida Statutes, shall constitute good cause for the School's termination or non-renewal by the Sponsor.
+The School will retain its right to remedy noncompliance through applicable procedures with the Florida Department of Education or any judicially created plan.

+Section 4.D: Annual Projected Enrollment: The School shall provide to the Sponsor its projected FTE enrollment for the next school year by no later than March 31 of the current school year during the term of this Charter.

+Section 4.E: Annual Capacity Determination: Any change in the School's approved maximum school enrollment capacity must be achieved through the amendment of this Charter.
 If a change in its maximum school enrollment capacity is desired for an upcoming school year during the term of this Charter, the School must provide notice to the Sponsor of the proposed change in school enrollment capacity and the facts supporting that request no later than February 28 prior to the school year in which the increased capacity is requested.
-The Sponsor shall consider the provisions of Section 1002.33(10)(e)(2), Florida Statutes, when determining whether to approve a requested change in school enrollment capacity.
-Modification of the contract_capacity shall not exceed 15 percent of the capacity identified in the charter maximum school enrollment capacity shall not exceed the maximum capacity established by any applicable certificate of occupancy, certificate of use, fire permit or applicable provision of Article IX, Section 1 of the Florida Constitution or any other law or rule that is applicable to the School.
+The Sponsor shall consider the provisions of Section 1002.33(10), Florida Statutes, when determining whether to approve a requested change in school enrollment capacity.
+Pursuant to Section 1002.331(2)(a), Florida Statutes, modification of the contract capacity of a charter school that has been identified as high-performing by the FLDOE, shall not exceed the maximum capacity established by any applicable certificate of occupancy, certificate of use, fire permit or applicable provision of Article IX, Section 1 of the Florida Constitution or any other law or rule that is applicable to the School.
+The School's governing board shall work in conjunction with the Sponsor to determine the maximum enrollment capacity annually throughout the duration of this Charter in accordance with the factors set forth in Section 1002.33(10), Florida Statutes.